meyassu/douglas/README.md

 ## Notes
 This project initially also included a bidirectional LSTM (bi-LSTM) which traverses tokens in both forwards / backwards direction during training, but it surprisingly failed to perform as well as the uni-LSTM.

-Also, GPT-2 excelled in terms of grammar and semantics but fell short in its ability to produce novel or relevant sentences.
+Also, GPT excelled in terms of grammar and semantics but fell short in its ability to produce novel or relevant sentences.
 This is likely because the additional training set had minimal impact on the existing parameters of the network (likely due to low learning rate distributed over entire network).
 Next time, maybe it would be better to freeze the early layers of GPT-2 and then increase the learning rate to a normal value for the later layers to nudge the model towards writing more relevant / creative sentences.

 (Cool sci-fi autocomplete program: https://www.robinsloan.com/notes/writing-with-the-machine/)